Sudden adiabaticity entering field-induced state in UTe2: Results

-Below about 15~T, the MCE and PDO data for $\theta = 33^{\circ}$ [Fig.~\ref{fig:figure2}(b,d)], behave in a similar way to their counterparts at $\theta = 0$.
-However the lack of the SC$_{\rm RE}$ phase at $\theta =33^\circ$ means that $T$, rather than flattening, continues to fall until $H_{\rm m}$ is reached.
+The MCE and PDO data for $\theta = 33^{\circ}$ [Fig.~\ref{fig:figure2}(b,d)], below about 15~T, behave in a similar way to their counterparts at $\theta = 0$.
+However, the lack of the SC$_{\rm RE}$ phase at $\theta =33^\circ$ means that $T$, rather than flattening, continues to fall until $H_{\rm m}$ is reached.
 Correspondingly, the PDO signal above 15~T at $\theta = 33^\circ$ decreases roughly linearly, reflecting the increasing normal-state magnetoresistance, rather than flattening out as it did at $\theta = 0$ due to the presence of the SC$_{\rm RE}$ phase.
-However, the biggest contrast for $\theta = 33^\circ$ compared to $\theta = 0$ occurs on crossing $H_{\rm m}$, where the sample enters the SC$_{\rm FP}$ superconducting phase; a significantly weaker, almost reversible, cooling effect is observed.
-During the down-sweep, the $T$ change at $H_{\mathrm{m}}$ is now negative - displaying an overall cooling of the sample when exiting the SC$_{\rm FP}$ state [Fig.~\ref{fig:figure2}(b)].
-(The full angular dependence of the MCE at $H_{\mathrm{m}}$ is discussed below).
+However, the biggest contrast for $\theta = 33^\circ$ compared to $\theta = 0$ occurs on crossing $H_{\rm m}$.
+A temperature increase slightly less abrupt is seen followed by a temperature drop inside the SC$_{\rm FP}$ phase which, quite remarkably, retraces itself during the field down sweep in an adiabatic fashion.
+The cooling continues upon crossing the phase boundary back to the paramagnetic normal state.
+(The full angular dependence of the MCE at $H_{\rm m}$ is discussed further along).
 Continuing along the down-sweep curves, the $33^\circ$ PDO data show an increase in $f$ due to the normal-to-SC$_{\rm PM}$ transition, accompanied by slight heating due to vortex motion revealed by the MCE data.
+The most significant results for $\theta = 33^{\circ}$ are (a) The largely reversible change in temperature observed at $H_{\rm m}$ with minimal dissipative mechanisms.
+Here a temperature increase on the upsweep is suggestive of the opening of an energy gap for excitations.
+The drop in temperature during the downsweep marks concomitantly the reversible closing of the gap. (b) The re-tracing of the sample temperature inside the pink shadow region (upsweep and downsweep overlap) indicates adiabaticity, also compatible with a gaped state where superconducting pairs carry no entropy, decoupling the sample from the thermal bath.
+Note that a hypothetical low-resistance metallic state would result in enhanced eddy-current heating for both upsweep and downsweep traces (lifting the overlap) in the high field state, a result very different from our observations.